aionic-org/aionic-core/README.md

 yarn seed global
 ```

-This should create a dummy admin account and outputs the it's password to the console.
+This should create a dummy admin account and outputs it's password to the console.

 ## User Guide